 The list of known Logstash servers to connect to.
 If load balancing is disabled, but multiple hosts are configured, one host is selected randomly (there is no precedence).
 If one host becomes unreachable, another one is selected randomly.

 All entries in this list can contain a port number.
-If no port number is given, the
+The default port number 5044 will be used, if no number is given.

 The gzip compression level.
 Setting this value to 0 disables compression.
 The compression level must be in the range of 1 (best speed) to 9 (best compression).